raoshah/raoshah/README.md

 ### Hi there 👋
-i create this Django app for my resume .
+i create this Django app for my resume . i have good knowledge about python, SQL.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning, Django, Javascript,